Tender sweet mini peppers filled with the pleasantly fresh (yet lightly tangy!) flavor of goat cheese and drizzled with balsamic reduction.

-- 1 lb mini peppers
+- 1 pound mini peppers

-- 1/4 cup balsamic reduction optional
+- 1/4 cup balsamic reduction, optional

-Wash and thoroughly dry mini peppers.
+- Wash and thoroughly dry mini peppers.
 Cut each pepper in half and cut out any flesh and seeds so that the cavities are clean.
 Arrange cut peppers on prepared baking sheet.

-Bake peppers for 5 minutes or until slightly tender.
+- Bake peppers for 5 minutes or until slightly tender.
 Remove peppers from oven and let cool until easy to handle.

-Serve stuffed peppers immediately.
+- Serve stuffed peppers immediately.
 If desired, drizzle balsamic reduction on top or serve with balsamic reduction as a dipping sauce.